WHO WE ARE

 THE “DOWNTOWN OWOSSO” BRAND IS SPONSORED BY OWOSSO MAIN STREET, A VOLUNTEER-LED ORGANIZATION.

-Owosso Main Street/DDA (OMS) is a volunteer-led organization that exists to foster an active and thriving downtown that is the heart of our community by promoting historic preservation and drawing both local residents and visitors to our city.
+Owosso Main Street (OMS) is a volunteer-led organization that exists to foster an active and thriving downtown that is the heart of our community by supporting historic preservation and promoting redevelopment, drawing both local residents and visitors to our city.
 We use the Main Street Four-Point Approach© process as an opportunity to introduce volunteers into the more traditional, professional-led downtown development historically completed by the Owosso Downtown Development Authority (DDA).
 This process requires that the program be led by a Board of Directors.
-The board of Owosso Main Street is the board of the Owosso DDA.
+The OMS board is the board of the Owosso DDA.

 Mission

-Owosso Main Street’s mission is to foster an active and thriving downtown that is the heart of our community by promoting historic preservation and drawing both local residents and visitors to our city.
+Owosso Main Street’s mission is to foster an active and thriving downtown that is the heart of our community by SUPPORTING historic preservation and PROMOTING REDEVELOPMENT, drawing both local residents and visitors to our city.

 vision